HarbourHeading/KVM-GPU-Passthrough/README.md

 #### VM runs super slow and shows high CPU usage (~70%) as if it only had 1 core
 I found when I turned on **Core isolation -> memory integrity**, the windows 11 VM ran incredibly slow - as if it only had a single core.
 Turning it off made it go from ~70% average CPU usage to ~2% average CPU usage while idle.
 A [VMWare article on windows VM performance](https://www.switchfirewall.com/2025/03/vmware-performance-issues-on-windows11.html) mentions this as a valid solution and seems to be a common issue across windows virtualisation.

+#### Cannot see mouse in Windows 11
+For transparency, I only saw this issue when connecting through parsec from a linux client to a Windows 11 host that was NOT a VM, that did not have a physical mouse connected.
+I imagine the VirtIO agent installs the necessary tools for a virtual mouse, but I'll mention the issue/solution here just in case.

+In this case, you need to go to "Settings > Accessibility > Mouse > Mouse keys" and turn it on.
+Now the mouse should work as intended (or after restart) without having to install any third-party drivers which is nice.

 ## Additional resources